Why Does My Water Smell and Taste Metallic?

 - The potential health risks

-The Potential Health Risks
+The Potential Health Risks of Metallic Tasting Water

 Often the metallic taste isn’t harmful to human health.
 Usually, the taste will fade with time, along with the nuisance particles that cause it.

 However, some minerals that cause a metallic taste can be harmful if frequently ingested.
-For example, drinking water contaminated by lead can cause anemia, hypertension and convulsions.
-And ingesting too much copper can lead to diarrhea, liver damage and kidney disease.
+For example, drinking water contaminated by lead can cause anemia, hypertension, and convulsions.
+And ingesting too much copper can lead to diarrhea, liver damage, and kidney disease.

 There are also health risks for drinking too much water with a low pH level, including corrosion of the teeth.
 Also, the more acidic water is, the more likely it is to contain harmful contaminants.